jordynojeda/jordynojeda/README.md

 ## Hey there! 👋 I'm Jordyn Ojeda

 Welcome to my little corner of GitHub!
-I'm a **Data Scientist** with a strong foundation in **software engineering**, and I'm deeply passionate about all things **AI, machine learning, and innovative problem-solving**.
+I'm a **AI/ML Engineer** with a strong foundation in **software engineering**, and I'm deeply passionate about all things **AI, machine learning, and innovative problem-solving**.
 Whether it's building intelligent systems, contributing to research, or learning the latest tech, I'm always hungry to push boundaries and grow.

 ### 🔧 What I’m Working On
 - Currently diving into **Kaggle competitions**, fine-tuning an **LLM**, and building a **RAG (Retrieval-Augmented Generation) app in Streamlit**.